KahFoo/Data_Analyst_Project-3/README.md

 Based on the dashboard analysis:

--Globally, almost 70% of the population has been vaccinated (received at least one dose of a COVID-19 vaccine), while 64% are fully vaccinated (received at least one dose of a COVID-19 vaccine).
+- Globally, almost 70% of the population has been vaccinated (received at least one dose of a COVID-19 vaccine), while 64% are fully vaccinated (received at least one dose of a COVID-19 vaccine).
 The remains 30% are yet to receive any vaccination.
 This indeed still far from the 95% vaccination rate needed to achieve herd immunity.

--By continent, africa continent has the lowest vaccination rate, standing around 38% of which have received at least one dose.
+- By continent, africa continent has the lowest vaccination rate, only standing around 38% of which have received at least one dose.

--Countries with a lower GDP continue to lag in vaccination rates when compared to wealthier country or continents.
+- Countries with a lower GDP continue to lag in vaccination rates when compared to wealthier country or continents.
 This  does indicates that a higher GDP per capita is associated with greater COVID-19 vaccine distribution.

--One interesting insight, some country with smaller population size have higher vaccination rate even though with a lower GDP, suggesting that population size does affect vaccine distribution other than country GDP itself.
+- One interesting insight, some country with smaller population size have higher vaccination rate even though with a lower GDP, suggesting that population size might affect the vaccine distribution other than country GDP itself.

+- This also suggesting that there are other undisclosed factors at play that could speed up vaccine distribution.

 ## Conclusions: